jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_locks.md

 folder: ConnectSQLServer
 ---

+## About the grid

-You can view session details by right-clicking an entry in the grid and selecting **View Session Details** from the shortcut menu.
+To view session details, right-click an entry in the grid and select **View Session Details**.

 The Locks grid is not refreshed automatically.
 To refresh the Locks grid, click **Refresh Data**.

-A SQL Server session can be closed by right-clicking and selecting the **Kill this session** option.
+To close a SQL Server session, right-click and select **Kill this session**.
 This will terminate the entire connection (SPID), not just the lock you selected.
 This option is available only to members of the Spotlight Diagnostic Administrators group.

 For performance reasons, Spotlight limits the number of records that can be viewed in this grid.
 By default, only 1000 locks will be displayed.
 If there are more locks than this, then no information will be displayed.